Community Supported Agriculture

 What’s the period time?

-The consumers are asked to commit for a period of 3 months to receive the weekly basket, and pay the amount at the beginning of the 3 months period from mid-June to mid-September.
+The consumers are asked to commit for a period of several months to receive the weekly basket, and pay the amount at the beginning of the period.

 As CSA is a system of mutual support, communication is an essential element of this pilot.
-Therefore, the consumers who will be registering for this pilot are invited to be a part of a series of 3 discussions with the farmers, to give feedback on the produce and discuss the logistics of the system.
+Therefore, the consumers who will be registering for this program will be invited to be a part of a series of discussions with the farmers, to give feedback on the produce and discuss the logistics of the system.